nyx-project/vyhub-documentation/docs/guide/api.md

 ## Creating API keys
-New API keys with custom permissions can be created in the settings.
+New API keys with custom permissions can be created in the settings under the `API` keys tab.